wmarshall484/DSI_LECTURES_2/regularized-regression/isaac_laughlin/lecture.md

 AM

 *   State the purpose of Cross Validation
-*   Be able to describe the two kinds of model error.
+*   Be able to describe the three kinds of model error.
 *   Describe how to select a model using CV
 *   Give the reason for using k-fold CV
 *   Explain k-fold Cross Validation